quantonium/LaserGraph/README.md

 # LaserGraph
-Unreal Engine plugin and web-based frontend to display player and game statistics from [The Laser Games](https://store.steampowered.com/app/3152120/The_Laser_Games/)
+Unreal Engine plugin and web-based frontend to display player and game statistics from [The Laser Games](https://store.steampowered.com/app/3152120/The_Laser_Games/), designed to be modular so you can integrate your own stats visuals in your game!

 ## Contents